-The properties we acquire will be subject to property taxes that may increase in the future, which could adversely affect our cash flow.
+Our properties are, and any properties we acquire in the future will be, subject to property taxes that may increase in the future, which could adversely affect our cash flow.

-Any properties we acquire will be subject to real and personal property taxes that may increase as property tax rates change and as the properties are assessed or reassessed by taxing authorities.
+Our properties are, and any properties we acquire in the future will be, subject to real and personal property taxes that may increase as property tax rates change and as the properties are assessed or reassessed by taxing authorities.
 Some of our leases may provide that the property taxes, or increases therein, are charged to the lessees as an expense related to the properties that they occupy.
 As the owner of the properties, however, we are ultimately responsible for payment of the taxes to the government.
 If property taxes increase, our tenants may be unable to make the required tax payments, ultimately requiring us to pay the taxes.
-In addition, we will generally be responsible for property taxes related to any vacant space.
+In addition, we are generally responsible for property taxes related to any vacant space.
 If we purchase residential properties, the leases for such properties typically will not allow us to pass through real estate taxes and other taxes to residents of such properties.
 Consequently, any tax increases may adversely affect our results of operations at such properties.